Nebraska Alcohol and Drug Use Statistics

 Does Insurance Cover Rehab Center Costs?

-Under the terms of the Affordable Care Act and the Mental Health Parity and Addiction Act, all insurance companies are required to cover substance abuse treatment.
+Under the terms of the Affordable Care Act and the Mental Health Parity and Addiction Act, all insurance companies are required to cover substance abuse care.
 Private insurance, insurance through an employer, Medicaid, Medicare, and military insurance all include addiction treatment as a covered benefit.
 How much coverage you have and the amount you will have to pay after insurance will depend on your insurance plan.

 Your insurance company will have a network of addiction treatment centers that it works with.
-When you go to an in-network treatment center, the insurance company will cover more of your costs than if you choose an out-of-network rehab.
+When you go to an in-network facility, the insurance company will cover more of your costs than if you choose one that’s out-of-network.
 You can find out which ones work with your insurance plan by calling your insurance company.

 Medicaid is a state-federal partnership to offer health insurance to those with low incomes, as well as people with certain disabilities and medical conditions.
 Medicaid is comprehensive insurance that covers addiction treatment.
 Each state administers its own Medicaid plans.

 Medicare is an insurance plan through the federal government for people 65 and older, as well as people with certain health conditions or disabilities.
 Medicare is comprehensive insurance coverage that includes physical and mental healthcare, as well as substance abuse treatment.